-A hepatobiliary (HIDA) scan is an imaging procedure used to diagnose problems of the liver, gallbladder and bile ducts.
+A hepatobiliary iminodiacetic acid (HIDA) scan is an imaging procedure used to diagnose problems of the liver, gallbladder and bile ducts.

-For a HIDA scan, also known as cholescintigraphy and hepatobiliary scintigraphy, a radioactive tracer is injected into a vein in your arm.
-The tracer travels through your bloodstream to your liver, where the bile-producing cells take it up.
-The tracer then travels with the bile into your gallbladder and through your bile ducts to your small intestine.
+For a HIDA scan, also known as cholescintigraphy or hepatobiliary scintigraphy, a radioactive tracer is injected into a vein in the arm.
+The tracer travels through the bloodstream to the liver, where the bile-producing cells take it up.
+The tracer then travels with the bile into the gallbladder and through the bile ducts to the small intestine.

-A nuclear medicine scanner (gamma camera) tracks the flow of the tracer from your liver into your gallbladder and small intestine and creates computer images.
+A nuclear medicine scanner, called a gamma camera, tracks the flow of the tracer from the liver into the gallbladder and small intestine and creates computer images.

 Why it's done

-A HIDA scan is most often done to evaluate your gallbladder.
-It's also used to look at the bile-excreting function of your liver and to track the flow of bile from your liver into your small intestine.
+A HIDA scan is most often done to evaluate the gallbladder.
+It's also used to look at the bile-excreting function of the liver and to track the flow of bile from the liver into the small intestine.
 A HIDA scan is often used with X-ray and ultrasound.

 A HIDA scan might help in the diagnosis of several diseases and conditions, such as:

-- Congenital abnormalities in the bile ducts, such as biliary atresia
+- Congenital problems in the bile ducts, such as biliary atresia.

-Your doctor might use a HIDA scan as part of a test to measure the rate at which bile is released from your gallbladder (gallbladder ejection fraction).
+Your health care provider might use a HIDA scan as part of a test to measure the rate at which bile is released from your gallbladder, a process known as gallbladder ejection fraction.

 A HIDA scan carries only a few risks.
 They include:

-- Allergic reaction to medications containing radioactive tracers used for the scan
+- Allergic reaction to medicines containing radioactive tracers used for the scan.

-Tell your doctor if there's a chance you could be pregnant or if you're breast-feeding.
-In most cases, nuclear medicine tests, such as the HIDA scan, aren't performed in pregnant women because of potential harm to the fetus.
+Tell your health care provider if there's a chance you could be pregnant or if you're breastfeeding.
+In most cases, nuclear medicine tests, such as the HIDA scan, aren't performed in pregnancy because of potential harm to the baby.

 How you prepare